giselaortt/giselaortt.github.io/pages/books.md

 >However, the practice of the tecnique is much harder then I thought snd more time consuming then reading the book itself, so unless you have some time and focus to invest in this, do not read.

 - <b>The Noonday Demon: An Atlas of Depression</b>, <i>Andrew Solomon</i>
-> a deep research on depression but i don't like all that much, it is a lot of investment for realativelly small gain.
+> a deep research on depression but i don't like all that much, it is a lot of investment for relatively small gain.

-## Momoir:
+## Memoir:
 - <b>On Writing: A Memoir of the Craft</b>, <i>Stephen King</i>

 - <b>What I Talk about When I Talk about Running: A Memoir<b>, <i>Haruki Murakami</i>

-### Curently reading:
+### Currently reading:
 - <b>Smarter Tomorrow</b>